-We expect to continue to incur research and development expenses as we continue our Zimura development programs, including as we initiate new clinical trials, and as we wind down the OPH1004 trial.
-Due to the terminations of the Fovista Phase 3 program and the Fovista Expansion Studies, our overall research and development expenses have decreased significantly compared to prior years.
-We expect very limited research and development expenses related to Fovista in the future.
-However, as we continue our Zimura development programs in age-related retinal diseases and commence new Zimura clinical trials in orphan retinal indications or as we commence any new development efforts in relation to additional product candidates we may in-license or acquire as we pursue our updated business plan, we expect that our overall research and development expenses will begin to increase from the current level of expenditure.
+We expect to continue to incur significant research and development expenses as we pursue the development of Zimura as currently planned.
+We also expect very limited research and development expenses related to Fovista in the future, as we have terminated our Fovista development programs and have no plans for the future development of Fovista.
+As we pursue our ongoing and planned Zimura development programs and our collaborative gene therapy research programs, or as we commence any new development efforts in relation to additional product candidates we may in-license or acquire as we pursue our business plan, we expect that our overall research and development expenses will begin to increase from the current level of expenditure.

-Our expenses may exceed our expectations if we experience delays in enrollment or with the availability of drug supply for our clinical trials, if we experience any unforeseen issue in our ongoing clinical trials or if we further expand the scope of our clinical trials and programs.
-Our costs may also exceed our expectations for other reasons, for example, if we experience issues with process development, the scale-up of manufacturing activities or activities to enable and qualify second source suppliers or if we decide to increase licensing or preclinical research and development activities.
+Our expenses may exceed our expectations if we experience any unforeseen issue in our ongoing clinical trials, such as delays in enrollment or issues with the availability of drug supply or, if we further expand the scope of our clinical trials or collaborative research programs.
+Our costs may also exceed our expectations for other reasons, for example, if we experience issues with process development, establishing or scaling-up of manufacturing activities or activities to enable and qualify second source suppliers or if we decide to increase preclinical and clinical research and development activities, including by entering into new collaborative research programs, in-licensing or acquiring, and pursuing the development of, additional product candidates, building internal research capabilities or pursuing internal research efforts.